apache/james-project/src/adr/0016-distributed-workqueue.md

   This is an intermediate milestone toward the final implementation which will drop this property.

  * Use a RabbitMQ queue as a workqueue where only the `Created` events are pushed into.
    Instead of using the brittle exclusive queue mechanism described in [3.
-Distributed WorkQueue](0003-distributed-workqueue.md) ,we will now use the natively supported [Single Active Consumer](https://www.rabbitmq.com/consumers.html#single-active-consumer) mechanism.
+Distributed WorkQueue](0003-distributed-workqueue.md), we will now use the natively supported [Single Active Consumer](https://www.rabbitmq.com/consumers.html#single-active-consumer) mechanism.